 Access the personal data we hold about you and/or in some circumstances, have it sent to another person

-Request deletion of your data, although for legal reasons we might not always be able to do it
+Request deletion of your data, although for legal reasons we might not always be able to do so

 Restrict or object to our processing for direct marketing

-Request a review of any automated decision made by a computer.
+Request a review of any automated decision made by technology.

-If you want to do any of these things, drop our friendly customer support team a line at email@example.com or via the Curve app.
-We have one month to respond.
+If you want to do any of the above, drop our friendly customer support team a line at email@example.com or via the Curve app.
+We have one month to respond unless your request is complicated, in which case we may need more time.
+If that’s the case, we’ll let you know.
 This is almost always free but we’re allowed to charge a reasonable fee or refuse your request if it’s clearly unfounded, repetitive or excessive.

 What about marketing?